The 5 Most Remote Inhabited Islands in the World

 #3 Diomede Islands, Bering Strait

-At first glance, Russia and the United States seem like far away apart from each other, geographically speaking, therefore it might come as a surprise that the two countries are separated by less than 4 kilometers at their closest point, the Diomede Islands, a pair of extremely remote and inaccessible islands at the far reaches of the northern hemisphere.
+At first glance, Russia and the United States appear worlds apart geographically.
+However, the two nations are separated by less than 4 kilometers at their closest point — the Diomede Islands.
+These frigid and rugged landmasses are located in the far reaches of the northern hemisphere.

 Little and Big Diomede